cgloeckner/SfmlExt/README.md

 - `atlas`: Image atlas implementation to create large framesets from many small single frames.
 - `cache`: Multi-resource cache holding unique ownership.
 Each resource is identified by it's filename.
 - `tiling`: Provides different 2d tiling approaches (such as orthogonal or isometric tiling).
-- `lightu`: A light-weight and customizable gui implementation for option-based menus (especially with pure keyboard/gamepad input).
+- `lightui`: A light-weight and customizable gui implementation for option-based menus (especially with pure keyboard/gamepad input).

 See `examples/` directory for full (compilable) examples.